daigonstar/hyprland-dots/README.md

 # <img src="/hyprdots/screens/hypr.svg" alt="hypr" width="25" height="25" /> Hyprland Dotfiles <img src="/hyprdots/screens/hypr.svg" alt="hypr" width="25" height="25" />

-### This readme requires the installation of a nerd font to display correctly

 This is the configuration I am currently using for Hyprland I have tried many dots in the past and I liked them but not ALL of what each one offered so I decided to make my own config I have borrowed some code from the dots I like (especially JaKoolIt) but have also added my own spin on some things